-Interestingly, we are reminding you of this fact at this time not because of changes which did occur, but instead, as a result of a proposed bill which would have severally limited homeowners from adopting future regulations dealing with renting and leasing in their communities.
+Interestingly, we are reminding you of this fact at this time not because of changes which did occur, but instead, as a result of a proposed bill which would have severely limited homeowners from adopting future regulations dealing with renting and leasing in their communities.
 This includes the regulation of short term rentals such as AirBnB and VRBO.
 While this bill failed in 2019, we fully expect that it will again be voted on next year.

 One bill that passed this year prohibits counties and cities from regulating vegetable gardens on residential properties.
-While the new law does not stop community associations from passing amendments or regulations related to vegetable gardens now, it could very well be amended in the future to also prevent community associations from passing a rule requiring vegetable gardens be planted in the backyard of Lots, for example.
+While the new law does not stop community associations from passing amendments or regulations related to vegetable gardens now, it could very well be amended in the future to also prevent community associations from passing a rule requiring vegetable gardens be planted in the backyard of lots, for example.

-As the leaders of your communities, you should occasionally review your documents to insure that they are consistent with both the existing scheme and vision of the community and the laws which apply to the community.
+As the leaders of your communities, you should occasionally review your documents to ensure that they are consistent with both the existing scheme and vision of the community and the laws which apply to the community.

 The general question of whether Governing Documents should be amended has no correct answer.
 Instead the board’s investigation should consider many factors, including the following:

 - The age of the Governing Documents.
 For instance, how many laws have been amended since the documents were created?

 - The existing scheme of the community.
 For instance, do most owners now have small children; what is the existing mix between owner occupants and investor owners?